Isaiah

 Prophecy

-It is good to say one more word about prophecy in general.
+It is good to say just one more word about prophecy in general.
 Prophecy has been compared with music that always sounds melodious to the hearing of faith (cf. 1Chr 25:1a,3).
 The meaning of prophecy is especially appreciated in times of trial and discipline and sorrow and decay of God’s people.
 Prophets are sent by God to His people in times of decay.
 Prophets are the mouth of God, the spokesmen of God (cf. Exo 7:1).
 They call upon a people who have departed from Him to return to Him so that He may bless them again.
-If they do not listen, the judgment must come.
+If they do not listen, judgment must come.
 Warnings are followed by judgment.
-Judgment always applies to the ungodly mass of the people.
+Judgment always applies to the wicked mass of the people.

 When studying the books of the prophets we can notice three layers or manners of approaching.